plugdata-team/plugdata/Resources/Documentation/ELSE/rec.file~.md

   nth:
   - type: signal
-    description: signal inputs to record for each channek
+    description: signal inputs to record for each channel

 outlets:
   1st: